opendocsg/slw-judgments-backfill/2007_SGHC_204/report.md

  It appears that an objective standard regarding knowledge of an infringement is applied to the provision which prohibits false and misleading statements. [emphasis added]

 At first blush, the above passage seems to accord with the Prosecution’s interpretation of the s 199(i) _mens rea_.
-However, on a more careful reading, one will note that the above proposition is made on the basis of two authorities, namely, _Macleod v Australian Securities Commission_ [1999] WASCA 35 (“ _Macleod_ ”) and _PP v Teo Ai Nee_ [1995] 2 SLR 69 (“ _Teo Ai Nee_ ”).
+However, on a more careful reading, one will note that the above proposition is made on the basis of two authorities, namely, _Macleod v Australian Securities Commission_ [1999] WASCA 35 (“ _Macleod_ ”) and _PP v Teo Ai Nee_ <span class="citation">[1995] 2 SLR 69</span> (“ _Teo Ai Nee_ ”).
 A closer consideration of both cases reveals that the mental element discussed therein was the one set out in s 199(ii) of the SFA, and not s 199(i); specifically, the requisite _mens rea_ in those two cases entailed that the maker of the statement _ought reasonably to have known_ that the statement or information was false or misleading.

 72     In _Macleod_ , the Supreme Court of Western Australia stated at [105]: